How Long Should You Rest Between Sets for Hypertrophy?

 If we use examples of extremely short rest periods, such as drop sets, where we lift to failure (or close to it), reduce the weight by 20–25%, and then immediately do another set, we see some nifty research findings:

-- Normal sets with 90-second rest periods (3 sets total): muscles grew 5% bigger.
+- 3 Normal sets with 90-second rest periods: muscles grew 5% bigger.

 In this case, what we’re seeing is that drop sets can allow us to build more muscle in less time, perhaps simply by increasing the number of challenging sets we’re doing in our workouts—by increasing our training volume.

-With shorter rest times, we can do more sets in less time, making it a great way to build tons of muscle with short workouts.
-For example, if we’re pressed for time, we could do a single heavy set and then sneak in a few drop sets.
-That might mean doing four sets instead of three, sure, but we’d be finished all four sets inside of two minutes, whereas it might take us a good ten minutes to get through three sets with longer rest periods.
+With shorter rest times, we can do more sets in less time, improving the efficiency of our workouts (study).
+For example, we could do a single heavy set and then a few quick drop sets.
+We may need to do four sets instead of three, but we’d still finish all four sets inside two minutes, whereas it might take us a good ten minutes to get through three sets with longer rest periods.

 Combining Long & Short Rest Times